Bren00x/John-A-Craft/README.md

 # John-A-Craft
 A Minecraft resource pack for the Buddhism Hotline.

-**Make sure to set your lang to english in game for the custom item names!** Feel free to request another english!
+**Make sure to set your lang to english in game for the custom item names!** Feel free to request another language!

 Created and Maintained by Bren00x#8197